madsjulia/Mads.jl/Readme.md

 ### Create a .juliarc file

-Add the following line in the .juliarc file in your home directory
+Add the following line in the `.juliarc.jl` file in your home directory

 `push!(LOAD_PATH, ENV["HOME"]*"/codes")`